Peru’s Most Important Museum

 This former presidential residence, was the seat of Peruvian Government during the ‘War in the Pacific’.
 And it was where both Simón Bolívar and José de San Martín once resided.
 Together, these two buildings create a powerful historical complex.

-Visitors can seamlessly transition from exploring the deep past within the museum’s halls to standing in the very places where Peru’s independence was forged.
+Visitors can seamlessly transition from exploring the deep past within the museum’s halls to standing in the very place where Peru’s independence was forged.
 Making the MNAAHP a cornerstone of any historical exploration of Lima.
 It’s a truly immersive experience into the heart of Peruvian identity.

 Leave a Comment